 Steps to build a database with CSV files

-- Import your resource to a data workspace project
+- Import your CSV/xlsx resources to a Data Prep project

 - Transform your tables into an appropriate format and schema